-Born in Madrid and self-taught with a vocation for the guitar and flamenco.
+Born in Madrid on the 16th of July, 1942 and self-taught with a vocation for the guitar and flamenco.
 This great guitarist is part of the golden generation that includes Paco de Lucía and Manolo Sanlúcar.

 He is considered one of the best Spanish guitarists and one of the most prolific flamenco composers of the last century.
 His compositions stand out for their harmonic complexity and the exploration of new ways of accentuating the compasses or flamenco palos.

 His technical grace was of such a high level that Maestro Andrés Segovia invited him to listen to him play and gave him his written and signed critique.
 In it, maestro Segovia praised him for being the only flamenco guitarist who did not irritate him and who pleased him the most.